frankpepermans/rxrs/README.md

 RxRs is a lightweight Rx implementation which build upon futures::Stream.

-It aims to provide Subjects (PublishSubject, BehaviorSubject, ReplaySubject) which allow multiple subscribing Streams.
+It aims to provide Subjects which allow multiple subscribing Streams.
 Events are ref-counted in the downstream(s).
+The subjects are:
+- PublishSubject
+- BehaviorSubject
+- ReplaySubject

-Then there's combinators, like CombineLatest and Zip.
+Then there's combinators
+- CombineLatest2..CombineLatest9
+- Zip2..Zip9

 It also exposes RxExt, which like StreamExt provides typical Rx transformers.
-The ops so far are: buffer, debounce, pairwise, race, share, start_with, switch_map, window.
+The ops so far are:
+- buffer
+- debounce
+- distinct
+- distinct_until_changed
+- pairwise
+- race
+- share
+- share_behavior
+- share_replay
+- start_with
+- switch_map
+- window

 *Subject example*